Databricks Unity Catalog 101: A Complete Overview (2025)

 Databricks Unity Catalog serves as a centralized governance layer within the Databricks Data Intelligence Platform, streamlining the management and security of various data and AI assets.
 It supports a wide range of assets including files, tables, machine learning models, notebooks, and dashboards.
 Unity Catalog uniquely identifies each asset type, simplifying access control and ensuring that only authorized users can interact with specific data elements.

-Now, If you’re transitioning from Hive metastore to Databricks Unity Catalog, rest assured that the Databricks Unity Catalog enhances the Hive metastore experience.
-It not only supports the same functionalities but also introduces advanced governance features.
+Now, If you’re transitioning from Hive metastore to Databricks Unity Catalog, rest assured that Unity Catalog significantly enhances the metastore experience.
+It not only supports similar functionalities but also introduces advanced governance features.
 Unity Catalog enables fine-grained access control, allowing you to designate column-level permissions to safeguard sensitive data, such as Personally Identifiable Information (PII).
-Also, it provides visibility into data lineage, tracing the flow and transformation of your data across different processes.
+It also provides built-in data lineage, tracing the flow and transformation of your data across different processes.

 But that's not all!
 Databricks Unity Catalog also allows you to share selected tables across different platforms and clouds using Delta sharing.